 Scala Support (Early Access).
 You can now use ShiftLeft Inspect to analyze your Scala applications for vulnerabilities and data leakage.
 As part of this early access, Scala version 2.12+ support is available.

 Analysis Results Notification.
-The first time you submit an application, or if your application has major library changes, it may take ShiftLeft Inspect a day or two to complete a full analysis.
+When you submit an application referencing a part of a library ShiftLeft has not seen before, it may take ShiftLeft Inspect additional time to complete a full analysis.
 In those situations, ShiftLeft Inspect initially displays the partial analysis results, which is indicated by a message in the UI.
 From this message, you can specify that you want to receive notification when the full analysis results are available.

 Vulnerability Detection Improvements.
 The detection rules for vulnerabilities have been improved.
 Rules that resulted in too many or unclear results have been removed, especially around handling sensitive data storage and cache handling.